VolleyManagement/volley-management/README.md

 * Database configuration

-Database is automatically deployed to server specified by connection string in Web.config file in VolleyManagement.UI project
+Database is automatically deployed to server first time you run application.
+Specify proper connection string in Web.config file in VolleyManagement.UI project.

+By default it is configured to use SQL Server 2016 LocalDB.
+But you can can change altering connection string.

 * How to run tests

-Tests can be triggered via Visual Studio
+Project uses MSTest framework.
+Tests can be triggered via Visual Studio test menu.

+🚧 ToDo: Add guide how to run Code Coverage using JetBrains dotCover CLI runner

 * Deployment instructions